Thyra/biopeter/README.md

 ```
 Then you may, for example, find out, that in the given text whenever the words `man` and `brilliance` appear in a sentence, most probably
 the word `overconfident` also appears which may tell you something about the author's opinion on that matter.
-Not with this text, though, Oscar Wilde didn't use these words...
+Not with this text, though, Oscar Wilde didn't use these words…
--->